nizamkadirteach/library-management-system/lms-backend/README.md

 - `POST /api/return` – return a book

 Authentication for protected routes uses JWT tokens in the `Authorization` header.

+## Scheduled Tasks
+Overdue fines are recalculated each night at midnight and email reminders are sent via the `NotificationService`.

 ## Tests
 Run unit tests with: